AashishKumar78009/EmployeeManager01/README.md

-# EmployeeManager01
-This fullstack osm project is a combination of Nextjs, Reactjs, Javascript,  FastAPI, Python and MongoDB.
-This project is currrently a CRUD inplementation with clean &amp; basic UI. t
 # Employee Registration Web Application

 A full-stack employee registration application built with **Next.js** frontend and **FastAPI** backend, persisting data into MongoDB.
 This project demonstrates clean, simple code using React hooks for state management and environment variables for configuration.